somanb3nz/OpenAI_for_own_website_needs_API/README.md

-Type your OpenAI API code in .env file inside server folder to access OpenAI LLM.
+Type your OpenAI API code on '.env' file inside server folder to access OpenAI LLM.